-Designed for adults who seek time away from their busy lives to reconnect and discover newfound potential.
-This course explores the sandy beaches, sea caves and the many islands of the Apostle Islands National Park in Lake Superior on a 7-day sea kayak expedition.
+Providing busy adults an all-too-rare opportunity to re-set, re-charge and re-discover belonging, strength and purpose, this course explores the sandy beaches, sea caves and the many islands of the Apostle Islands National Park in Lake Superior on a sea kayak expedition.

 Experience the satisfaction that comes from meeting an expedition goal, the growth that comes from learning to work effectively with new peers and the support that comes from sharing experiences in a challenging environment.
 Whatever transitions or demands you’re coping with at home or at work, this expedition takes you outside of your routine and into nature, encouraging you to stretch your comfort zone, hone your leadership style and reflect – all while learning technical skills in a unique and beautiful setting.
 Sleek and stable one- and two-person kayaks offer a unique vantage point from which to explore fascinating Apostle Islands National Park in Lake Superior.
 By day, learn the techniques necessary to confidently paddle in quiet, flat water as well as rising swells.
 By night, learn general camp craft, perfect the art of cooking over a fire or stove and enjoy sunsets over blue waters.